gustafnk/microservice-websites/README.md

 It's also possible to combine ESI and CSI in related parts of the page.
 For example, a header menu could be transcluded with ESI and contain a client side included shopping cart.
 The opposite relationship also works – to include something with CSI that in turn uses ESI to construct a full response.

-## Client-Side Transclusion with <h-include>
+## Client-Side Transclusion with &lt;h-include&gt;

-In this section, we’ll look at how to transclude content on the client-side using the declarative libraries hinclude and <h-include>.
+In this section, we’ll look at how to transclude content on the client-side using the declarative libraries hinclude and &lt;h-include&gt;.
 We’ll also give some general advice when using transclusion.

-### hinclude and `<h-include>`
+### hinclude and &lt;h-include&gt;

-Let’s look at two libraries that provides declarative ways to include content on the client-side: `hinclude` and `<h-include>`.
+Let’s look at two libraries that provides declarative ways to include content on the client-side: `hinclude` and &lt;h-include&gt;.

 #### hinclude